The Commoner Class

 You can make a Commoner by using this suggestion: Don't.

-If you insist on playing a Commoner, make Constitution your highest ability score, followed by your Wisdom.
-Second, choose either the folk hero or guild artisan background.
+If you insist on playing as a Commoner... make Constitution your highest ability score, followed by your Wisdom.
+Second, choose either the Folk Hero or Guild Artisan Background.

 Grit

 You have grown accustomed to a life of hardship.
-At 1st level, you gain a pool of Grit Dice, which are d4s, to represent your determination in the face of adversity.
-Whenever you make an attack roll, ability check, or saving throw, you can expend Grit Dice up to your Wisdom modifier (minimum of 1), roll them, and add the total result to your roll.
-You can expend Grit Dice after you roll, but before you know if you succeed or fail.
+At 1st level, you gain a pool of Grit Dice, which are d4s, to represent your determination.
+When you make an attack roll, ability check, or saving throw, you can expend Grit Dice up to your Wisdom modifier (minimum of 1) roll them, and add them to your roll.
+You do so after you roll the d20, but before you know the outcome, success or failure.

-You have a total number of Grit Dice in this pool equal to
+You have a number of Grit Dice in this pool equal to your Commoner level + your Constitution modifier.
+You regain all

-Grit Dice each time you complete a short or long rest.
+expended Grit Dice when you finish a short or long rest.

 The Commoner